mytech-today-now/wp-meme-player-2/PromptBuilding.md

     - **Docker Environment**:
       - Use the provided Docker configuration to create a consistent development and testing environment.
     - **GIF Generation Testing**:
-      - Thoroughly test the preview GIF generation feature to ensure it works reliably with various media types and sizes.
+      - Thoroughly test the automatic preview GIF generation feature to ensure it works reliably with various media types and sizes.
     - **Timing Settings Testing**:
       - Test the default and custom frame timing settings extensively to ensure they behave as expected during playback.
     - **Drag-and-Drop Testing**: